maurop123/curbside-pickup/README.md

 ![App Screenshot](public/app_screenshot.png)

 ## Alpha v1

-Alpha is out for development and testing.
-Planning for beta is underway.
+Alpha is out for testing.

+Beta is underway under the beta branch.

+Main branch is alpha.

 ## Built with